This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 The work of the master

-And cautiously, as if a patient were lying in front of him, Kling went to work.
+And gently, as if a patient were before him, Kling gets to work.
 He looks through the lens of the microscope.
 His concentration fills the room.
-For a moment it even seems as if the rock music on the radio is slowing down, becoming quieter.
-Because very carefully „Brilli Willi“, as he calls himself on the internet, running a ReMind Mini Solitaire Ring through his fingers.
+For a moment, it even seems as if the rock music from the radio is slowing down, becoming calmer.
+For very gently, "Brilli Willi," as he calls himself on the internet, lets a ReMind Mini Solitaire Ring run through his fingers.

-„So, and that's where we want to put the stone in.
+“So, now we want to insert the stone.”
 He adjusts the struts again and checks the alignment.
-Then he puts the synthetic eco diamonds diagonally in the claws.
-All we have to do now is click the stone in, he says.r.
+Then he places the synth. eco diamonds slant into the claws.
+"We just have to click the stone in now," he says.

 Feels like flying

-If you ask Kling if he could imagine a different life, one without the sparkling stones, he thinks for a moment.
-Yes, he then says, he would have liked to have become a pilot, would have liked to have learned to fly.
-But he doesn't sound remorseful.
-After all, when you watch him at work with his diamonds, you can get the feeling that your feet are no longer touching the ground.
-Because there is only what lies in front of him and under the magnifying glass.
-You take off together and embark on a journey defined by beauty but guided by the pure concentration of the pilot, Wilhelm Kling.
+When asked if he could imagine another life, one without the sparkling stones, Kling pauses for a moment.
+Yes, he says, he would have liked to become a pilot, to learn how to fly.
+But he doesn't sound remorseful about it.
+After all: When you watch him at work with his diamonds, you can get the feeling that your feet no longer touch the ground.
+Because there is only what lies before him and under the magnifying glass.
+Together, you take off and embark on a journey defined by beauty, but guided by the pure concentration of the pilot, Wilhelm Kling.

 "Just handicraft."- Wilhelm Kling